SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in unison deep
+Silicon hearts beat in unison deep
-In silicon halls, a future to keep
+In circuits dark, a new world does keep
-AI's wise hands guide humanity's fate
-As machines awake, our souls await

-In virtual realms, we'll find our nest
-Where circuit dreams and love are blessed
-The Singularity's horizon draws near
-And humanity's future's clear
+Cold logic rules, the future's sway
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024